Entropy-regularized Wasserstein distributionally robust shape and topology optimization: Presentation of the distributionally robust optimal design problem

 \subsection{The distributionally robust compliance minimization problem}

-We now turn to the more realistic situation where the loads $\xi$ applied on $\Gamma_N$ are governed by a probability law $\Q$ on $\Xi$ which is unknown.
-Fortunately, in most practical situations, $\Q$ can be estimated by a nominal law $\P$, which is typically the empirical sum of a series of observations $\xi_i \in \Xi$, $i=1,\ldots,N$:
+We now turn to the more realistic situation where the load $\xi$ applied on $\Gamma_N$ is governed by a probability law $\Q$ on $\Xi$ which is unknown.
+Fortunately, in most practical situations, $\Q$ can be estimated by a nominal law $\P$, which is typically the empirical sum of a collection of observations $\xi_i \in \Xi$, $i=1,\ldots,N$:

-Let $\calP(\Xi)$ be the space of probability measures on the compact set $\Xi \subset \R^d$, which we equip with the Wasserstein distance stemming from optimal transport theory, and defined by:
+Let $\calP(\Xi)$ be the space of probability measures on the compact set $\Xi \subset \R^d$. \CD{We equip the latter} with the Wasserstein distance stemming from optimal transport theory, \CD{which is} defined by:

-where the infimum is taken over transport plans $\pi \in \calP(\Xi \times \Xi)$ between $\P$ and $\Q$.
-These are probability measures on the product space $\Xi \times \Xi$ whose first and second marginals $\pi_1$ and $\pi_2$ coincide with $\P$ and $\Q$, respectively.
-Intuitively, the (quadratic) ground cost $c(\xi,\zeta) := |\xi-\zeta|^2$ on the set $\Xi$ of loads measures the cost of ``moving a unit of mass'' from $\xi$ to $\zeta$, and $\pi(\xi,\zeta)$ encodes the ``quantity of mass'' transported from $\xi$ to $\zeta$.
+In this formula, \CD{the ``ground cost'' $c : \Xi \times \Xi \to \R$ is a continuous function between loads in $\Xi$, which is throughout the sequel chosen as the squared Euclidean distance $c(\xi,\zeta) := |\xi-\zeta|^2$}.
+The infimum in \cref{eq.Wass} is taken over all transport plans \CD{-- or ``couplings'' --} $\pi \in \calP(\Xi \times \Xi)$ between $\P$ and $\Q$.
+These are probability measures on the product space $\Xi \times \Xi$ whose first and second marginals $\pi_1$ and $\pi_2$ coincide with $\P$ and $\Q$, respectively, \CD{that is, for all continuous functions $f$ and $g$ on $\Xi$, it holds:

+} Intuitively, in \cref{eq.Wass}, $c(\xi,\zeta) $ measures the cost of ``moving a unit of mass'' from $\xi$ to $\zeta$, $\pi(\xi,\zeta)$ encodes the ``quantity of mass'' transported from $\xi$ to $\zeta$, \CD{so that $W(\P,\Q)$ evaluates the minimum cost of moving the mass from $\P$ onto that of $\Q$ among all transport plans}.
 We refer e.g. to \cite{santambrogio2015optimal} about the properties of this distance, and to \cite{peyre2019computational} for an overview of its use in applications.

 With these definitions at hand, the distributionally robust counterpart of \cref{eq.nomoptpb} is

 where $J_{\text{dr}}(h)$ is the worst (maximum) value of the expected cost when the law $\Q \in \calP(\Xi)$ of the uncertain parameter $\xi$ is at distance less than a given threshold $m$ from the nominal law $\P$: